anilranathunga/temper/readme.md

 Properly update data source path when updating the data source.

 ## Local deployment guide
-Application is setup to run on docker container.
+Application is configured to run on docker container.
 In case wants to run local server here are the steps

 ```clone the repository```